celesteh/SCMoo/README.md

 You can describe your object

-	describe objectName as "A very nice object.
+	@describe objectName as "A very nice object.
 The best object."

 Then, you can look at it